 Tanyo Ravicz was born in Mexico City and grew up in Los Angeles, the son of anthropologists.
 He graduated from Harvard University in 1984.
-After living on the East Coast and in Europe, he settled for many years in Alaska, in Fairbanks and then Kodiak.
+After living on the East Coast and in Europe, he settled for many years in Alaska.
 He homesteaded land on Kodiak Island's north coast, and he often returns there.
 He presently resides in California.

 Over the years Tanyo Ravicz has found work as, among other things, a wildland firefighter, property manager, cannery hand, day laborer and schoolteacher.
 He has continued to write, and his essays and stories have appeared in a range of journals.

-His first novel A Man of His Village, awarded ForeWord Magazine’s Gold Award in Literary Fiction and the Eric Hoffer Prize in General Fiction, was followed by a selection of his published short stories, Alaskans.
+His first novel A Man of His Village, awarded ForeWord Magazine’s Gold Award in Literary Fiction and the Eric Hoffer Prize in General Fiction, was followed by a selection of his published stories, Alaskans.
 He is the author of the short novel Ring of Fire and of the comic epic “Hail to the Chief,” issued as a Digital Single by Denali Press.